 Many students from the local area also choose to live on campus.
 Students graduating high school in Clark County can apply for a Clark County Housing Scholarship to use toward the cost of campus living.
-The first 300 Clark County freshmen who qualify are awarded $2,000, and may be eligible for another $3,000 toward their on-campus housing costs in their sophomore year.
+Clark County freshmen who qualify are awarded $2,000, and may be eligible for another $3,000 toward their on-campus housing costs in their sophomore year.

 Academic scholarships are available for students living on campus:

 - The Rebel Challenge Scholarship

 - Clark County Housing Scholarship

 Dayton First-Year Living Experience